 Call Us!
 844-830-6985

 Need a diagnosis, please follow this link

-Erica is a Board-Certified Behavior Analyst with over 7 years of experience in the field working with individuals with Autism Spectrum Disorder and other developmental delays.
-She will be leading the new social skills groups and parent training webinars at LittleStar.
-Erica received her undergraduate degree in Human Development and Family Studies with a minor in Human Sexuality from Indiana University-Purdue University Indianapolis (IUPUI) and completed her master’s program at Ball State University in Applied Behavior Analysis (ABA).
+Erica is a Board-Certified Behavior Analyst with 10 years of experience in the field working with individuals with autism spectrum disorder and other developmental delays.
+Erica oversees our initial assessments for ABA treatment, social skills groups for all ages, and parent training webinars at LittleStar.
+Erica received her undergraduate degree in Human Development and Family Studies with a minor in Human Sexuality from Indiana University and completed her master’s program at Ball State University in Applied Behavior Analysis (ABA).
 Her background is in the assessment and treatment of autism spectrum disorder with an emphasis in the treatment of challenging behavior, utilizing the principles of Applied Behavior Analysis.
-Erica has been employed with LittleStar ABA Therapy for over 2 years and is thrilled to be assisting in the development of all the new services LittleStar will be providing to our families!
+Erica has been employed with LittleStar ABA Therapy for over 3 years and is thrilled to be assisting in the development of the new services LittleStar is providing to our families!

 Jennifer’s background is in community-based services where she consulted with teachers and school faculty across the Indianapolis area to facilitate successful transitions for LittleStar learners to school and community settings.
 Her clinical interests include interdisciplinary collaboration, social skills training, group and classroom-based interventions, and the fusion of acceptance and commitment therapy with applied behavior analysis.
 She is a passionate human rights advocate who believes in every learner’s right to live a happy, safe, and independent life.

 Dr. Jane Ford, Clinical Psychologist